 Information sharing is one of the sources of competitiveness and an important element in supporting supply chain improvement in the organization.
 Information sharing related to using of information technology and sharing the information among supply chain partners in supply chain system (Zhou and Benton, 2007).
 Information is the most valuable resource to an organization in achieving competitive advantage.
+Therefore, information could be said as the source of competitive advantage.

 Turban et al. (2001) stressed the important role of information technology in today's organization.
 It useful to support the major business activities and to create best products or services in the organization.
 The business environment has an impact on business activities.
 Information technology could support business activities in achieving the best performance (Rahmasari, 2011).
 Information technology consists of a set of hardware and software which needed to support the company's information systems.
 Information content as one of parts information technology refers to information that sharing between organization and customers.
 While, quality of information measures the quality of information that sharing between organization and customers (Turban et al., 2001; Zhou and Benton, 2007).
-The quality of information covers three main aspects, i.e. information of environment uncertainty, intra-organizational information, and inter-organizational information.
+The quality of information, and inter-organizational information.
 In addition, information sharing could help companies to achieve effective coordination in a supply chain system.
 Therefore, information sharing has to control in the supply chain system (Anatan and Ellitan, 2008).